ckeditor/ckeditor5/docs/features/read-only.md

 ## Demo

 Use the demo below to toggle between editing modes and test the feature.
+Some features, like exports or search, are still functional even in the read-only mode.
+While the search is available, the replace function, however, is disabled, as changing the content is blocked.

 {@snippet features/read-only}

 <info-box>
 	You can see that after switching to read-only mode, some of the toolbar items are still active and functional.
-This is not a bug.
 It happens thanks to the {@link module:core/command~Command#affectsData `affectsData` property}.
 For most of the plugins, it is set to `true` by default, which makes them inactive when entering read-only mode.
-However, for those plugins that do not make any changes in the model, it is set to `false`, thus allowing to still make use of them in modes with restricted user write permissions.
+However, for those plugins that do not make any changes in the model &ndash; do not affect the content &ndash; it is set to `false`, thus allowing to still make use of them in modes with restricted user write permissions.
 </info-box>

 ## Hiding toolbar in read-only mode

-Some use cases might require hiding the editor toolbar when entering read-only mode.
+Some use cases might require hiding the editor toolbar when entering the read-only mode.
 This can be achieved easily with the following code:

 ```js
 ClassicEditor